reidgs/TerraBot/RPISETUP.md

 * Deal with the audio server
     - sudo chown robotanist /usr/bin/pulseaudio
     - sudo chgrp robotanist /usr/bin/pulseaudio
-    - pact list -> look for the card associated with the microphone
+    - pactl list -> look for the card associated with the microphone
     - edit stream-av and stream-audio to change the plughw card to match (e.g., plughw:1,0)
  * Check pump pressure
     - if pump is too weak (or too strong), edit wpump_activate in Arduino.ino (and make upload)